Partnerships

 Bright Hope World commenced support for this work in April 2006.

-The money that Bright Hope World gives goes directly to providing a minimal level of support for the Koti leaders.
-This is so they can visit other villages with the gospel while still taking care of their families; outreach means being away from home (farming and fishing) and therefore neglecting basic support.
+1) Providing a small amount of support for the Koti leaders to supplement their incomes.
+This is so they can visit other villages with the gospel while still taking care of their families; outreach means being away from home (farming and fishing) and therefore neglecting basic support

-To provide a minimal level of support for the Koti leaders
+- To provide a supplemental level of support for the Koti leaders

-To assist with transport by providing bicycles for workers who itinerate amongst the villages
+- To assist with transport by providing bicycles for workers who are itinerate amongst the villages and to be available for training

 Key People